danmacklin/erlang_cep/README.md

 1. FeedName is the name of the feed;
 2. WindowName is the name of the window;
 3. SearchName is the search parameters in the format of a list.
 Where the length of the list has to be the same size as the list returned from your row function.
-4. Row is the latest input row
+4. Row is the latest input data.
 5. rowType is an atom.
 Set this to hardCoded if you don't want to perform any substitution Set to json if you want to perform json variable substitiution.